kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ## Greenfield Environments and Plug and Play (PnP)

-Cisco Catalyst Center can be used for not only Plug and Play (PnP) but also Day N or ongoing changes to the network via templates.
+Catalyst Center can be used for not only Plug and Play (PnP) but also Day N or ongoing changes to the network via templates.
 Customers will start by building out a PnP Onboarding Template which typically deploys only enough information to intially bring the device.

 ### Considerations about Templates